kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/06-Kube-API-Server.md

   ![kube-apiserver3](../../images/kube-apiserver3.PNG)

-- You can also see the running process and affective options by listing the process on master node and searching for kube-apiserver.
+- You can also see the running process and effective options by listing the process on master node and searching for kube-apiserver.
   ```
   $ ps -aux | grep kube-apiserver
   ```